 I hold a Bachelors of Science in Human Biology and a Doctorate of Chiropractic.
 I have worked as a clinician and lab instructor, a student mentor at Western States Chiropractic Clinic, as well as an instructor of Dental Assisting and Office Management for vocational schools.

-I have lived in the Portland area since 1978 and I’m active in the SE community, including participation on an Advisory Board at Clackamas Community College and as a member of the Foster Neighborhood Business Association.
+I have lived in the Portland area since 1978 and I’m active in the SE community, Brentwood-Darlington Neighborhood Association.
 As a true “northwesterner” I enjoy camping, hiking and exploring this beautiful region we call The Great Northwest.

 – Dr. Theresa King, D.C.